waqarbaig6133/CodeWars/README.md

-To know context of each exercises, drag mouse on last commit message for each file
+To know context of each exercises, click on last commit message for each file